-It’s my attempt to promote black, Asian and ethnic minority diversity in PR and comms.
-It’s a side hustle – a hobby that’s got a little out of control, which has now escalated into a full-time passion project.
+It’s my attempt to promote racial diversity in PR and comms.
+It started as a side hustle, a hobby that got a little out of control, which has now escalated into a full-time passion project.

 In six years, I have gone from talking about diversity to launching this website to launching this business.
 Until recently, I managed pretty much every aspect of BME PR Pros alone and unfunded.
-I fund the majority of it myself and have so far spent around £13k of my own money on it.
+I originally funded the majority of the work myself and have so far spent around £20-25k of my own money on it.

-I developed the mentoring scheme, got PRWeek on board, secured all mentors and manage every aspect including admin.
-I have also organised all events and funded the first BME PR Pros event.
+I developed the BME PR Pros/PRWeek Mentoring Scheme, got PRWeek on board, secured all the mentors and managed every aspect including admin.
+I also organised all events and funded the first two BME PR Pros events in 2017.